 - Delayed ejaculation is an issue for you or your partner

-- You have another known health problem that may be linked to delayed ejaculation, or you take medications that could be causing the problem
+- You have another known health problem that might be linked to delayed ejaculation, or you take medications that could be causing the problem

-- You have other symptoms along with delayed ejaculation that may or may not seem related
+- You have other symptoms along with delayed ejaculation that might or might not seem related

-Delayed ejaculation can result from certain chronic health conditions, surgeries and medications.
-Or it may be caused by substance abuse or a mental health concern, such as depression, anxiety or stress.
-In many cases, delayed ejaculation is due to a combination of physical and psychological concerns.
+Delayed ejaculation can result from medications, certain chronic health conditions and surgeries.
+Or it might be caused by substance misuse or a mental health concern, such as depression, anxiety or stress.
+In many cases, it is due to a combination of physical and psychological concerns.

 Psychological causes of delayed ejaculation include: